tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 -----------------
  Version History
 -----------------

+1.65:
+- NEW: Example 9: Quest Log shows how to make a fancy quest log.
+- NEW: Added a new feature to UIPanel -- the ability to write to depth before any geometry is drawn.
+This doubles the draw calls but saves fillrate.
+- NEW: Clicking on the items in the panel and camera tools will now select them instead of enable/disable them.
+- NEW: UITable can now automatically keep its contents within the parent panel's bounds.
+- NEW: New event type: OnScroll(float delta).
+- FIX: FindInChildren was not named properly.
+It's now FindInParents.
+- FIX: Eliminated all warnings on Unity 3.5.

 1.64:
 - NEW: Atlas inspector window now shows "Dimensions" and "Border" instead of "Outer" and "Inner" rects.